Harrowdene Farm House

 A Grade II listed four double bedroom detached former farmhouse, with gardens of approximately 0.3 acres in a prominent position on the edge of the village.

 The entrance hall has a leaded light window looking into the family room and features an original exposed flagstone floor which continues into part of the dining room.
-The front hallway has windows set either side of the entrance door, a staircase to the first floor, and an exposed black and red quarry tiled floor which continues into the other part of the dining room.
+The front hallway has windows set either side of the entrance door, the main staircase to the first floor, and an exposed black and red quarry tiled floor which continues into the other part of the dining room.

 Kitchen/Breakfast Room, Utility Room and Wet Room

 The kitchen/breakfast room is dual aspect and is fitted with a range of light wood units incorporating glazed display cabinets and a sink unit, with complementary work surfaces.
 A recess houses a two oven oil fired Aga providing cooking facilities and part of the hot water.
-Additional integrated appliances include a two plate ceramic hob, an electric oven and there is space and plumbing for a dishwasher.
+Additional integrated appliances include a ceramic hob, an electric oven and there is space and plumbing for a dishwasher.
 There are doors to the utility room, the cellar stairs, and rear garden.
-The utility room is fitted with a matching range of units and work surfaces incorporating a double sink unit, with space and plumbing for a washing machine and tumble dryer.
+The utility room is fitted with a matching range of units and work surfaces incorporating a double Belfast sink unit, with space and plumbing for a washing machine and tumble dryer.
 There is a door to the rear garden and an exposed brick floor which continues into the wet room which has a screened shower area, a wash basin and a WC, with complementary Fired Earth tiling.

 Stairs from the front hall lead to a landing with a cupboard housing the pressurised hot water cylinder and airing cupboard shelving.

 Master Bedroom, Bedroom Three and Family Bathroom